Vicente Madrigal National High School

 Vicente Madrigal National High School is a public high school in Binangonan, Rizal, Philippines.

 It was established in 1992 as Vicente Madrigal Municipal High School, but in the virtue of the Republic Act No. 8010 it was converted to a National High School on May 25, 1995.
 It was named after the late Senator Vicente Madrigal.

 On 2012, the school has 2,800+ registered students.
 Absalon C. Fernandez is the Secondary School Principal II.

 Facilities

 The VMNHS has 9 two-storey buildings and 2 single-storey building.
-It includes a library, an Audio-Visual Room (AVR), Science Laboratory, School Clinic, Garments Laboratory, Home Economics Room and a School Cooperative.
-The school also includes a covered court, a gymnasium and two school canteens.
+It includes a library, an Audio-Visual Room (AVR), Science Laboratory, Computer Lab, School Clinic, Garments Laboratory, Home Economics Room and a School Cooperative.
+The school also includes a covered court, a gymnasium and four school canteens.